Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 ### 4. Find Your Type

+Look through the following list and try to deduce your type.

+Once you have identified a type that you think you might be ask a friend about it.
+Maybe even look through the following list with a friend.
 Each type has a core emotion, core motivation, and core fear.
 Look through the following to get a sense of what your type might be.

+If you have identified your core emotion look for a type that has that core emotion.

 <section class="section-content">